I’m surprised that more tourists don’t know about this adorable city with its gorgeous canals and rich history.

 Roxy told me that Utrecht is a truly a gem and it would be a shame if it became overcrowded, and of course I have to agree, though as a travel blogger I feel obliged to encourage responsible travel to all of the places that I have enjoyed visiting.
 Utrecht is definitely a destination that I would recommend.

-How to get to Utrecht from Amsterdam:
+How to get to Utrecht from Amsterdam

 From Amsterdam Centraal, you can buy an Intercity day return ticket to Utrecht Centraal.
 The journey only takes about 30 minutes and trains depart fairly frequently (a few every hour) throughout the day.
+You can reserve your Amsterdam to Utrecht train tickets ahead of time using booking sites like Omio.

 How to get around Utrecht:

 While Utrecht’s old town is easily walkable, Rob and I actually rented bicycles for our day of exploration.
 This allowed us to visit some murals and cafes that aren’t included my suggested walking tour.
-If you like, you can do a bicycle tour to Utrecht’s hidden treasures on top of this walking tour which will give you the opportunity to see some exciting areas outside of the old town.

 When to visit Utrecht: